Distractions Loom Around Every Corner

 The Perfect Tool for Distraction-Free Writing

-Enter the Hemingwrite, a crazy simple device, which looks a lot like a portable typewriter from the days of yore, that has been called the Kindle of writing composition.
-It’s lightweight, compact, and is the perfect platform to do all your writing—distraction-free.
+Enter the Hemingwrite, a crazy simple device which looks a lot like a portable typewriter from the days of yore.
+Some call it the Kindle of writing composition.
+It’s lightweight, compact, and the perfect platform to do all your writing — distraction-free.

 It also comes with built-in wi-fi so you can easily backup your work to your favorite cloud apps (Evernote, Google Drive, Dropbox) while avoiding those productivity-sucking beasts (Twitter, Facebook, Wikipedia).

-Right now it’s available on Kickstarter (and has already blown past its funding goal of $250,000).
-A backing level of $400 ($100 off the planned retail price) will guarantee you’ll get a Hemingwrite of your very own when they’re released later in 2015, while $25 will get you a T-shirt.
+When it launched on Kickstarter it blew right past its funding goal of $250,000.
+A backing level of $400 guaranteed a Hemingwrite of your very own.
+With $25 you got a T-shirt.